sbb-design-systems/lyne-components/src/components/sbb-selection-panel/readme.md

 The `sbb-selection-panel` component wraps either a `sbb-checkbox` or a `sbb-radio-button` that can optionally toggle a content section.

-The content section can be opened by checking the checkbox or if radio is selected.
-Additionally, clicking on all the upper area sets the checked state and therefore open the content; clicking on the content area does not toggle anything.
+The content section can be opened by checking `sbb-checkbox` or selecting the `sbb-radio-button`.
+Additionally, clicking on all the upper area sets the checked state and therefore opens the content; clicking on the content area does not toggle anything.

 The selection panel can also be used inside a `sbb-radio-button-group` or a `sbb-checkbox-group`.

-#### With radio button group
+#### With `sbb-radio-button-group`

 ```html
 <sbb-radio-button-group>